crckfx/wildWildWeb/pages/sudoku/sudoku.md

     - achieved by using forked qqwing (ie. experiments in providing rich logging from qq)
 - [x] provide 'paste puzzle JSON' (mission+solution) into soft-loader
 - [x] provide 'paste mission string' (mission-only) into soft-loader
+- [ ] decouple "win modal" (+ some more) from soft-load; triggerGameEnd now breaks a puzzle finished in the qqloader page

 ### ac3 solver
 - [x] fork/steal tn1ck stuff to create "ac3 solver"